Home Products Industries Applications Solutions Support Insights Contact Us

 Military-Specification Water Purification Systems

-Military-grade water purification systems are designed to operate in the harshest conditions — extreme temperatures (-25 to +50 degrees Celsius), high altitude, sandstorms, and rough transport.
-These systems meet MIL-STD-810 environmental testing standards for shock, vibration, temperature cycling, humidity, and altitude.
+Military-grade water purification systems are built to work in the toughest spots imaginable.
+Think extreme temperatures, from -25 to +50 degrees Celsius, high altitudes, sandstorms, and rough rides.
+These systems meet MIL-STD-810 environmental testing standards.
+They can handle shock, vibration, temperature changes, humidity, and altitude without a problem.

 Power Options for Emergency Water Purification